Photo Source:

 After the collapse of Communism in 1990, six thousand Beta Israelis were allowed by the Ethiopian government to emigrate to Israel.
 In 1991, the Israeli government transported by airplanes many Beta Israelis to Israel due to rebels attacking the Ethiopian government.

-While keeping their heritage of Jewish life in Ethiopia it is hoped they will feel more at home in Israel.
+While keeping their heritage of Jewish life in Ethiopia, it is hoped they will feel more at home in Israel.
 (Maybe some Messianic Jews could befriend the Ethiopian Jews and give them hope in Jesus Christ).

-Haymanot is the term used among the Ethiopian Jews in Israel for Jewish religion.
-They speak Amharic, Tigrinya and Hebrew.
+Haymanot is the term used among the Ethiopian Jews in Israel for the Jewish religion.
+They practice the various forms of Judaism, but some have found their way to the cross.